 Younger students accompanying siblings will be considered absent from school.

 An extended or serious illness shall be considered one which requires absence from school for more than five (5) consecutive days.
 Such absences will not count against the student provided a statement from a medical doctor is submitted to the school nurse within five (5) days after returning.

 Absences due to leaving school by signing out of the nurse's office are not excused unless the school nurse has required the student to leave.
 Student absence from school due to exclusion by the school nurse will be excused.

-Students shall not be considered absent from school while participating in a school sponsored activity.
-Examples: field trips, athletic contests, a legitimate pass for school business, college visitations.
+Students shall not be considered absent from school while participating in a school sponsored activity (e.g., field trips, athletic competitions, a legitimate pass for school business or college visits).